 Hannes is aware that “saving internally” is a challenging topic.
 He can only lose.
-If he finds too few measures, the managing director gets the feeling that he was betting on the wrong savings ideas horse.
-If he finds sufficient and handy measures, he makes himself unpopular with everyone to whom these measures are applied.
+If he finds too few measures, the managing director gets the feeling that he has been betting on the wrong savings ideas horse.
+If he finds enough and handy measures, he makes himself unpopular with everyone to whom these measures are applied.

 Given the current financial situation of his company, that is not a small number.
 It has been unpleasant for a long time.
-After hard, drastic, but profitable savings campaigns such as optimizing production, reducing staff, cutting supplier costs, the big chunks have already slimmed down.
+After hard, drastic, but profitable savings campaigns such as optimizing production, reducing staff, pressing costs for suppliers, the big chunks have already slimmed down.
 There is nothing left where significant amounts can be optimized.
 Nonetheless, the company's financial slant is still acute.
 Hannes broods.
 "Where can we save without hurting?"
-That is exactly the key to his personal success in this project, it runs through him.
+That is exactly the key to his personal success in this project, he says.
 Clear savings without having to gamble with the workforce or with colleagues on the management level.

 Hannes copies the system from the birds